StellarFw/stellar-framework.com/src/guide/satellites.md

  * Satellite class.
  *
  * It is recommended to use this class only to specify the functions
- * of the satellite, any other logic must be written in a class apart.
+ * of the satellite, any other logic should be contained in a separate class.
  */
 exports.default = class {